-- Development and application of the internal model - Applying the internal models validity policy established by the Board of Directors at the time. - Documenting the internal model and the possible modifications thereto. - Testing the use of the internal model - Informing the Board of Directors and the Global Risk Committee about the internal model. - As long as the entity has internal models, the information on the risk management will be drafter using the internal model, so that the data of the model is taken into account in the decision-making processes, and there is an effective integration of the internal models in the management.
+- Development and application of the internal model - Applying the internal models validity policy established by the Board of Directors at the time. - Documenting the internal model and the possible modifications thereto. - Testing the use of the internal model - Informing the Board of Directors, the Risk Committee and the Global Risk Committee about the internal model. - As long as the entity has internal models, the information on the risk management will be drafter using the internal model, so that the data of the model is taken into account in the decision-making processes, and there is an effective integration of the internal models in the management.

-As main element of the risk management system, the Board of Directors of the entity has approved, monitors and keeps up-to-date the following risk management policies, in accordance with the risk management areas defined by Article 260 section 1 of the Solvency II Delegated Regulation 2015/35 of 10 October 2014:
+As the essential element of the risk management system, the entity's Board of Directors has approved, monitors and keeps up-to-date the following risk management policies, in accordance with the risk management areas defined by Article 260 section 1 of the Solvency II Delegated Regulation: